-- (1) Represents annual cash incentive awards that could have been earned based on performance in 2019.
-These columns show awards that were possible at the threshold, target and maximum levels of performance for each NEO in 2019, determined by multiplying each named executive officer's actual base salary paid during 2019, by the named executive officer's incentive grade level factor, and then by a performance factor of 40% for the threshold level (for 80% achievement of the applicable performance criteria), 100% for the target level (for 100% achievement of the applicable performance criteria), capped at 200% (or, in the case of Mr. Westermeyer, 150%) for the maximum level (for 120% achievement of the applicable performance criteria). - (2) Shares of performance-based restricted stock will vest 100% on February 28, 2024, conditioned upon the Company's achievement of a 3.5% compounded annual growth rate in total shareholder return or diluted earnings per share over the reference period (December 30, 2018 to the last day of the 2023 fiscal year) and are subject to earlier vesting in connection with a change in control or a termination of employment due to death, disability or a qualifying retirement (subject, in the case of a qualifying retirement, to achievement of the performance criteria, measured through the last day of the fiscal year preceding the year in which such qualifying retirement occurs).
-Amounts reported represent the target (which also represents the threshold and maximum) number of performance-based shares of restricted stock that have the potential to vest pursuant to the foregoing vesting schedule. - (3) Shares of time-based restricted stock will vest 30% on each of July 30, 2022 and July 30, 2023, and 40% on July 30, 2024 (or in the case of Mr. Westermeyer, 100% on July 30, 2024).
+(1) Represents annual cash incentive awards that could have been earned based on performance in 2020.
+These columns show awards that were possible at the threshold, target and maximum levels of performance for each NEO in 2020, determined by multiplying each named executive officer's actual base salary paid during 2020, by the named executive officer's incentive grade level factor, and then by a performance factor of 40% for the threshold level (for 80% achievement of the applicable performance criteria), 100% for the target level (for 100% achievement of the applicable performance criteria), capped at 200% (or, in the case of Mr. Westermeyer, 150%) for the maximum level (for 115% achievement of the applicable performance criteria).

+(2) The vesting of shares of performance-based restricted stock granted to Messrs.
+Christopher, Martin, Sigloch and Miritello in 2020 is conditioned upon the Company's actual performance as compared with certain adjusted EBITDA and average ROIC targets, each weighted on a 50%-50% basis, over a three-year reference period (December 29, 2019 to December 31, 2022).
+Subject to this performance condition, these shares will vest on July 20, 2023.
+The vesting of shares of performance-based restricted stock granted to Mr. Westermeyer in 2020 is conditioned upon the operating income performance of various businesses overseen by Mr. Westermeyer as compared to an operating income target during the fiscal year ending December 28, 2024.
+Subject to this performance condition, these shares will vest on February 28, 2025.
+For more information on the performance-based criteria, please see the section entitled "Performance Criteria for Performance-Based Restricted Stock."

+(3) Shares of time-based restricted stock granted to Messrs.
+Christopher and Martin will vest 30% on each of July 30, 2023 and July 30, 2024, and 40% on July 30, 2025.
+Shares of time-based restricted stock granted to Messrs.
+Sigloch, Miritello and Westermeyer will vest 100% on July 30, 2025.
 They are subject to earlier vesting in connection with a change in control, or a termination of employment due to death or disability.
 Mr. Christopher's grants also vest upon a termination of employment without cause or resignation for good reason.